Learn more about the Higg MSI

 The Higg MSI is a cradle-to-gate material scoring tool, which addresses impacts that range from the extraction or production of raw materials, through manufacture and finishing, to when the material that is ready to be assembled into a final product.
 The declared unit of the Higg MSI is one kilogram of material.
 Therefore, the Higg MSI allows the comparison of one kilogram of a specific material to one kilogram of another material.

-Currently, there are 78 base materials, or typical, common materials that are automatically provided in the Material Library.
-There are 241 production processes/specifications that can be used to customize those base materials.
-Over 165,000 combinations of processes, or custom materials, are possible.
-This does not include blends or when more than one finish is combined (which would raise the number exponentially).
+Currently, there are 80 base materials, or typical, common materials that are automatically provided in the Material Library.
+There are 409 production processes/specifications that can be used to customize those base materials.

 Does the Higg MSI help me evaluate my whole product?

 The Higg MSI alone does not address the impacts of complete apparel, footwear, or home textile products.
-The Higg Design & Development Module (expected to launch in Fall 2016) and the Higg Product Footprint Module (pilot testing to begin in 2017) will consider apparel, footwear, or home textile product lifecycles, including product manufacturing, consumer use, and end of use in addition to material production.
-The Higg MSI informs the Higg Design & Development Module and the Higg Product Footprint Module Materials section only, in which users select materials with associated Higg MSI scores.
+The Higg Design & Development Module and the Higg Product Module (expected to launch in mid-2019) will consider apparel, footwear, or home textile product lifecycles, including product manufacturing, consumer use, and end of use in addition to material production.
+The Higg MSI informs the Higg Design & Development Module and the Higg Product Module Materials section only, in which users select materials with associated Higg MSI scores.

 What are some limitations of the Higg MSI?